Asian Skincare Guide: The Korean Skincare Routine

-Part 1: Five Major Differences
+Part 1: Five Major Differences Between Asian & Western Skincare

 Here in the US, cosmetics make up the majority of beauty purchases.
-Not the case in Korea and Japan, where women prefer to spend their money on skin care products.
-In fact, Hope in a Blog cites one statistic that says 89% of Korean women spend more money on skin care products than makeup.
+Not the case in Korea and Japan, where women prefer to spend their money on skincare products.
+In fact, Hope in a Blog cites one statistic that says 89% of Korean women spend more money on skincare products than makeup.
 The philosophy is that beauty begins with great skin, and that healthy skin means you need less makeup.

-Asians take UV protection very seriously.
+Asian people take UV protection very seriously.
 As a result, they have some of the best sunscreens in the world, as well as a much wider selection.

 Coinciding with the sunscreen obsession is the fact that fair skin is very highly valued in Asia.
-There are a ton of whitening products in the Korean and Japanese skin care markets, and many of the multi-functioning products tout whitening properties as one of the major attributes.
+There are a ton of whitening products in the Korean and Japanese skincare markets, and many of the multi-functioning products tout whitening properties as one of the major attributes.

 Cutting Edge Ingredients